-In the face of death, the party of a lifetime
+In the face of death: How a Seattle man celebrated his life, then ended it

-SEATTLE (AP) — The day he picked to die, Robert Fuller had the party of a lifetime.
+The day he picked to die, Robert Fuller had the party of a lifetime.

 In the morning, he dressed in a blue Hawaiian shirt and married his partner while sitting on a couch in their senior housing apartment.
 He then took the elevator down three floors to the building’s common room, decorated with balloons and flowers.